The Birth of an Occupation: Professional Nursing in the Era of Public Health

 Short summary:

-Over the past century, nursing was transformed from untrained menial labor into a professional, credentialed occupation.
-This paper studies the role of hospital-provided training in this transformation.
+This paper studies the origins of nursing as a professional occupation.
 In the early 20th century, hospitals founded training schools for nurses to meet the growing demand for medical care.
-Using linked census records and school openings as a source of variation, I find that white women who were geographically close to an opening in adolescence were more likely to become nurses in their twenties.
-Effects are largest for women from professional backgrounds, consistent with the standards that schools used to select students.
-Proximity to nurse training did not raise labor force participation or improve occupation-based measures of economic status.
-Furthermore, by their thirties, women proximate to training schools were less likely to work as physicians.
-These results paint a mixed picture: Nurse training elevated the status of nursing by changing the composition of nursing students, however, it also reinforced gender segregation within the medical field.
+Training schools increased overall nurse supply and soon became the primary pathway for young women to receive a professional nursing credential.
+I estimate how the availability of nurse training affected labor market outcomes.
+Using linked census records and training school openings as a source of variation, I show that white women who were geographically close to an opening in adolescence were more likely to become trained nurses.
+Effects are largest for women from well-off families, as proxied using father’s occupation.
+Availability of nurse training caused women to substitute away from other occupations and had little effect on labor force participation or occupation-based measures of income.
+Furthermore, by their thirties, women who were geographically close to an opening were less likely to become physicians.
+These results paint a mixed picture: Nurse training provided new opportunities for women in the workforce, reinforcing existing gender segregation in medicine.
+Over the course of the 20th century, nursing would grow to become the largest majority-female occupation in the United States.